gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 # Setting up Valkey Serverless Cache with EC2 Bastion Host on AWS

 Valkey is a high-performance key-value store compatible with Redis protocols.
 This guide walks through setting up a serverless Valkey instance on AWS ElastiCache with a secure bastion host architecture.
 I'll use CloudFormation to automate the entire infrastructure deployment.
+At the end of this exercise, AWS Elasticache Valkey can be accessed from the developer's local desktop.

 ## Architecture Overview